-In September 2019, the SEC adopted Rule 6c-11 under the '40 Act, which establishes a new regulatory framework for ETFs and clarifies that ETFs relying on Rule 6c-11 are considered to issue redeemable securities under section 2(a)(32) of the '40 Act (the "ETF Rule").
-13 In the rule release, the SEC explained that "ETFs have features that distinguish them from both traditional open-end and closed-end funds.
-A defining feature of open-end funds is that they offer redeemable securities, which allow the holder to receive his or her proportionate share of the fund's NAV per share upon presentation of the security to the issuer.
-14 The SEC indicated that they believe "that ETF shares are most appropriately classified under the final rule as redeemable securities within the meaning of section 2(a)(32) of the '40 Act, and that ETFs should be regulated as open-end funds within the meaning of section 5(a)(1) of the Act.
-15
+the '40 Act (the "ETF Rule").
+In the rule release, the SEC explained that "ETFs have features that distinguish them from both traditional open-end and closed-end funds.
+A defining feature of open-end funds is that they offer redeemable securities, which allow the holder to receive his or her proportionate share of the fund's NAV per share upon presentation of the security to the issuer."
+The SEC indicated that they believe "that ETF shares are most appropriately classified under the final rule as redeemable securities within the meaning of section 2(a)(32) of the '40 Act, and that ETFs should be regulated as open-end funds within the meaning of section 5(a)(1) of the Act."
+16

 The SEC also noted that "Commenters also supported our view that the arbitrage mechanism that is central to the operation of an ETF (and the conditions in the final rule designed to facilitate an effective arbitrage mechanism) serves to keep the market price of ETF shares at or close to the ETF's NAV per share.
 As a result, even though only authorized participants may redeem creation units at NAV per share, commenters agreed that investors are able to sell their ETF shares on the secondary market at or close to NAV, similar to investors in an open-end fund that redeem their shares at NAV per share."

-16 ii.
+ii.
 SEC Broker-Dealer No-Action Relief

 The ETF Rule is consistent with no-action relief that the SEC granted in 2018 to broker-dealers with respect to the capital treatment of their positions in ETFs that were not less than a minimum creation/redemption unit size.
-17 Under this no-action relief, broker-dealers holding such positions may assess capital charges with respect to ETF shares as if those shares were redeemable securities under section 2(a)(32) of the '40 Act.
+Under this no-action relief, broker-dealers holding such positions may assess capital charges with respect to ETF shares as if those shares were redeemable securities under section 2(a)(32) of the '40 Act.